 - Easy to repeat results, with virtually no modelmaking labor required

-- The 3D printed ornaments are far more durable then the original gutters
+- The 3D printed ornaments are far more durable than the original gutters

-- They weight a lot less then the original models
+- They weight a lot less than the original models

 Results of 3D printing in construction

 Woonstad Rotterdam has an advantage over its competitors as it can recreate large objects that are no longer in production (for sale) with the use of a 3D printer.

 With 3D printing in construction it is easy to repeat the results.
 You don't have to put your trust in the possibly unsteady hand of manual labor.

 The full manufacturing is kept in-house, saving a lot of time.
 3D printing in construction is quicker compared to traditional methods, which makes planning timeframes so much easier.

 Sculpting ornaments by hand requires great precision and does not leave any room for error.
 With 3D printing in construction changes can be made more easily and against a lower cost.